JuanModesto/shipment-assignment/README.md

 - Total Suitable Score of the Most Optimal assignment.
 - Matching between shipment destinations and drivers of the Most Optimal assignment.

-## Open source libraries implemented
+## Implemented Open source libraries
-Librería para el cálculo de factores comunes entre dos números: [compute-gcd](https://www.npmjs.com/package/compute-gcd)
+Library for the calculation of common factors between two numbers: [compute-gcd](https://www.npmjs.com/package/compute-gcd)

-Librería para la implementación del "algoritmo húngaro" o "algoritmo de munkres" [munkres-js](https://www.npmjs.com/package/munkres-js)
+Library for the implementation of the "Hungarian algorithm" or "Munkres algorithm" [munkres-js](https://www.npmjs.com/package/munkres-js)